Rajbanshi people: Lifestyle and culture

 Music forms are integral part of Koch-Rajbongshi culture.
 The main musical forms of Koch-Rajbongshi culture are Bhawaiyya, Chatka, Chorchunni, Palatia, Lahankari, Tukkhya, Bishohora Pala among many others.
 Various instruments are used for such performances, string instruments like Dotora, Sarindra and Bena, double-membrane instruments like Tasi, Dhak, Khol, Desi Dhol and Mridanga, gongs and bells like Kansi, Khartal and wind instruments like Sanai, Mukha bansi and Kupa bansi.

+Rajbanshi people in Nepal

+The 2011 Nepal census classifies the Rajbanshi people within the broader social group of Terai Janajati.
+At the time of the Nepal census of 2011, 115,242 people (0.4% of the population of Nepal) were Rajbanshi.
+The frequency of Rajbanshi people by province was as follows: